Blotch3D/Blotch3D/README.md

 Blotch3D is a C\# library that vastly simplifies development of 3D applications and games.

-Examples are provided showing how with just a few lines of code you can...
+Examples are provided that show how with just a few lines of code you can...

 1. Load standard file types of 3D models (as "sprites"), textures,